Table of Contents

 - A copy of all previous EAD cards.

 - Optional: Complete the Form G-1145 E-Notification of Application/Petition Acceptance if you wish to take advantage of receiving email and/or text messages when your application has been received by USCIS.
 This means that you will not need to wait until the official receipt notice is mailed to the ISSS before you can know that the application has been officially received by the government.
-NOTE: USCIS will continue to mail the receipt notices to the ISSS.
-Completion and submission of this form for email and/or text message notification is an option for you and not a required form, but if you include this form, please put it as the FIRST PAGE of your application.
+NOTE: USCIS will continue to mail the receipt notices to the address you specify on the I-765.
+Completion and submission of this form for email and/or text message notification is an option for you and not a required form, and does not affect the outcome of your OPT application.
+If you include this form, please put it as the FIRST PAGE of your application.

 You will mail your OPT application to either the USCIS Phoenix Lockbox or the USCIS Dallas Lockbox - it all depends on the mailing address that you use on the I-765.
 Go to this website to see which address you should use.
 Ask an ISSS advisor if you are uncertain.

-If you change your mind and do not mail your OPT application, you must notify ISSS.
+- If you change your mind and do not mail your OPT application, you must notify ISSS, or your SEVIS record will terminate.

-About 3-4 weeks after you mail your application, USCIS will issue the I-797 Notice of Action acknowledging receipt of your application, which will be sent to ISSS.
+About 3-4 weeks after you mail your application, USCIS will issue the I-797 Notice of Action acknowledging receipt of your application.
 We will email you when it arrives.
-Remember to keep this letter, since it will contain a special number beginning with the letters “LIN...” that refers to your specific application.
+Remember to keep this letter, since it will contain a special number beginning with letters such as “LIN...” that refers to your specific application.
 If you do not receive the Notice of Action after 4-5 weeks, please notify ISSS.

 Decision on Your Application: